Lavnin: Archaeology

+Surveys at Lavnin uncovered remains including potsherds, architectural elements, rock-cut tombs, and hiding complexes, indicating that the site was inhabited during the Iron Age, the Second Temple period, and the Byzantine period.
+The site is similar to many of those in the region, having a network of underground hiding complexes, thought to date back to the Bar Kokhba revolt.

+A burial cave was discovered on the western slope of the tell.
+The complex includes a courtyard, an entrance chamber, a main burial chamber, and an additional inner chamber.
+The original courtyard was almost entirely removed during a later period, when a large bell-shaped quarry was hewn into the area; the cave was looted in antiquity.
+Above one of the entrances, two inscriptions were found: one, written in crude mirror-script Greek, reads theos (God), while the other, more carefully incised, consists of the Hebrew letters יה.
+The burial chamber contains eight kokhim (burial niches).
+Based on its architectural style and layout, Boaz Zissu dated the cave to the first century CE.

+Two additional looted burial caves from the Second Temple period were uncovered during salvage monitoring on the eastern slope of the tell.
+Both caves featured kokhim and contained undecorated fragments of ossuaries.

+Research history

 Lieut.
 H. H. Kitchener of the Palestine Exploration Fund visited the site between the years 1874–75 and noted many caves, in one of which there were 120 niches in the wall, apparently used for urns.
-The site is similar to many of those in the region, having a network of underground hiding complexes, thought to date back to the Bar Kokhba revolt.

 During an archaeological survey of the site in 1998, Israel Antiquities Authority archaeologist Boaz Zissu described what appeared to be a "lion's den" at Tel Lavnin (having a side-entrance and an observation point from above), a Second Temple period ritual bath (mikveh), burial tombs from the same period, fortifications, and Byzantine era graffiti on the walls.

-In 2001 Zissu, on behalf of the IAA, conducted a second survey of the site, which abounds with burial caves, and contains a columbarium, along with water cisterns carved into the bedrock.
+In 2001, Zissu, on behalf of the IAA, conducted a second survey of the site, which abounds with burial caves, and contains a columbarium, along with water cisterns carved into the bedrock.
 A decorated lintel rests at the top of the hill.
 A small area containing two pits and a room with an arched vault built of ashlar stones was exposed in the northeastern part.